alekssadowski95/nanoPLM/README.md

 - Focusing is on ease of use - even beginners can install and use it.
 - Automate your FreeCAD workflows from a central place.

-:point_right: Download executable (Windows 10, FreeCAD 0.21):
+:point_right: Download nanoPLM (exe, Windows 10, FreeCAD 0.21):
 ![https://drive.google.com/drive/folders/1kVBG3cHhATUx6Zti8eNzeu15jMvkgCdj?usp=sharing](https://drive.google.com/drive/folders/1kVBG3cHhATUx6Zti8eNzeu15jMvkgCdj?usp=sharing)